macdleeuwen/myraekadleeuwen.github.io/_pages/about.md

 At UNC, I am a Graduate Fellow in the Parr Center for Ethics, the Research Associate for the AI Project, and a PPE affiliated graduate student.
 In the summer of 2024, I participated in Northeastern's Summer Training Program in AI and Data Ethics.

-My dissertation is about the role of privacy in interpersonal relationships and social life.
-Some of my other current projects include a paper on algorithmic fairness and a paper on methods for improving the transparency of neural networks.

 Outside of philosophy, I enjoy running slow half marathons, doing the NYT crossword, and country line dancing (which is, I promise, more fun than it sounds).

 My name is pronounced Muh-rae-kuh Duh-lay-win.